Metrics application¶

 This shows the corresponding

-, where we can see the application's port 9157 (this is the metrics port) inside the application pod is being mapped toport 9157
+service, where we can see the application's port 9157 (this is the metrics port) inside the application pod is being mapped toport 9157at the cluster level:

 Review the application's servicemonitor